JoyelTheDev/JoyelTheDev/README.md

 <a href="https://github.com/zyaris0"><img align="left" width="150" src="./assets/563f120fc3c437ffbadeb84efe8f169a.jpg"></a>

 • I am 17-year-old Minecraft security researcher & low-level developer from India, specializing in the art of digital chaos.
   I find joy in bending software to its breaking point, from crafting elegant exploits to inducing catastrophic client crashes.
+ • I am music lover.
   The glitch is my canvas.
   Commerce student — first year.